 - Protect your investment: Care for your trees by monitoring for signs of disease and calling for professional help if an insect or fungal infestation threatens your addition.

 Trees play a vital role in combating climate change.
-Do your part to plant more today and become a hero for the earth.
+Do your part to plant more today, help share the impact of planting trees, and become a hero for the earth.